jschnapper/coding-notes/python/python-basics.md

 * Floating point : float
 * Strings : str
 * Lists : list
+  * Can store mixed object types
+  * ordered sequence of elements
 * Dictionaries : dict
+  * unordered
+  * can't be sorted
 * Tuples : tup
   * Ordered, immutable sequence of heterogenous objects (Wrapped with parenthesis)
 * Sets : set
   * Unordered collection of unique objects
 * Booleans : bool
   * True or False (capitalized)
+* NoneType
+  * A none object
+  * Common return value for functions that don't return anything
+  * Can instantiate variables this way
+    * `a = None`

 **How is slicing represented?**